Ex-Scottish leader Nicola Sturgeon arrested by police investigating governing party’s finances

 Sturgeon unexpectedly resigned in February after eight years as Scottish National Party leader and first minister of Scotland’s semi-autonomous government.
 She said that it was the right time for her, her party and her country to make way for someone else.

+The first female leader of Scotland’s devolved government, Sturgeon led her party to dominance in Scottish politics and refashioned the SNP from a largely one-issue party into a dominant governing force with liberal social positions.

+She guided her party during three U.K.-wide elections and two Scottish elections, and led Scotland through the coronavirus pandemic, winning praise for her clear, measured communication style.

-Sturgeon left office amid divisions in the SNP and with her main goal — independence from the U.K. for the nation of 5.5 million people — unmet.
+But Sturgeon left office amid divisions in the SNP and with her main goal — independence from the U.K. for the nation of 5.5 million people — unmet.

 Scottish voters backed remaining in the U.K. in a 2014 referendum that was billed as a once-in-a-generation decision.
 The party wants a new vote, but the U.K. Supreme Court has ruled that Scotland can’t hold one without London’s consent.
 The central government has refused to authorize another referendum.

-Sturgeon’s departure unleashed a tussle for the future of the SNP amid recriminations over the party’s declining membership and divisions about the best path towards independence.
+Sturgeon’s departure unleashed a tussle for the future of the SNP amid recriminations over the party’s declining membership and divisions over the best path towards independence.